 - HF operations on 3.675Mhz.

-- Call in when Net Control is looking for check-ins using your callsign only.
+- Call in when Net Control is looking for check-ins.

-- When Net Control calls you in, give your name, QTH, all modes of communications at your location, number of operators taking part, repeater you are using, if you have emergency backup power and if you are or are not using it.
+- When Net Control calls you in, give your name, QTH, repeater you are using and if you have emergency backup power.

-Any questions or problems please contact me Jim Langille at email@example.com
+Any questions or problems please contact me at any time.

 I will attempt to answer your questions ASAP or put you in touch with someone who can.